MinoDentori/online-book-store/README.md

 Clone the repository to your local machine.
 Ensure you have Java, Maven, and your preferred IDE installed.
 Configure the database settings in the application.properties file.
-Run the application using your IDE or the command line.
-Access the platform through your web browser.
+Run the application using your IDE or by running the command `mvn spring-boot:run` Access the platform through your web browser.

+If you have Docker Compose installed, you can use the provided docker-compose.yml file to simplify the setup.
+Run the following command in the project directory: docker-compose up -d This will create and start the necessary containers, including the database.

+If you prefer using Docker Run directly, follow these steps:
+Build the Docker image: docker build -t bookstore-pro.
+Run the container: docker run -p 8080:8080 --name bookstore-pro -d bookstore-pro This will build the Docker image and run the container, exposing the application on port 8080.

 ## Challenges and Solutions
 Understanding the project architecture: